kmohammedsu/ph4/readme.md

 Cluster 0 has a more balanced mortality profile.
 Neoplasms and cardiovascular conditions dominate, typical of high-income countries with aging populations.

-Cluster 3 has a distinct burden of infectious diseases like respiratory infections, tuberculosis, and HIV/AIDS — pointing to unstable or under-resourced health systems.
+Cluster 3 has a distinct burden of infectious diseases like respiratory infections, tuberculosis, and HIV/AIDS-pointing to unstable or under-resourced health systems.

 Cluster 1 has relatively lower death rates across all categories, possibly indicating strong recent health gains.

 This chart underscores the divergence in global health challenges.
-Not every country is battling the same enemy — policy priorities must reflect this diversity.
+Not every country is battling the same enemy-policy priorities must reflect this diversity.

 ### Death Rate Over Time by Cluster